patrick-kidger/mkposters/README.md

 `poster.md` should be formatted in three sections, with a literal "`--split--`" between each section.

 ```
-...anything you want appearing in the banner at the top...
+...whatever you want in the banner at the top...

 --split--